SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 end
 ```

 Next, we print a table with the computed data.
-The table lists the used time step sizes in the first column.
-The following columns contain the error obtaind with the respective time step size as well as the estimated order of convergence in parenthesis.
+The table lists the errors obtained with the respective time step size ``Δ t`` as well as the estimated order of convergence in parenthesis.

 ```@example eoc
 using Printf # load @sprintf